Garrafao/phitag/frontend/data/guides/explained-annotation-task-wssim.md

 #### Example 2

-The following example shows a sense annotated with a binary scale, also called WSBest (Word Sense Best) (for more information, see the [Annotation Standardization Repository](https://github.com/ChangeIsKey/annotation_standardization)).
+The following example shows a sense annotated with a binary scale, also called WSBest (Word Sense Best).

 |The **bank** was closed. |
 |-------------------------|